tencent cloud

 Machine Learning

-If the DLC data engine you select contains a "machine learning" type resource group, this option will appear and be selected by default.
+If the DLC data engine contains a resource group of type “Machine Learning”, this option will be displayed and automatically selected by default.

-If the DLC data engine you select does not contain a "machine learning" type resource group, this option will not appear.
-To use it, please go to DLC to create one.
+If the DLC data engine does not contain a resource group of type “Machine Learning”, this option will not appear.
+If needed, please create it in DLC beforehand.

 No